tomsebastiantom/auth/README.md

 Maybe if Time permits TO DO:

-1.CMDLINES Execution in new thread and that too based in tenant
+1.CMDLINES Execution in new thread and that too based on tenant